-The way a ministry deals with the “sin issue” has to do with the kind of calling or ministry DNA the Lord has called them to operate in.
+The way a ministry deals with the “sin issue” may have something to do with the kind of calling or ministry DNA the Lord has called them to operate in.
 One of my pastor friends has several thousand members in his “seeker friendly” church.
 He said about a quarter to a third of his congregation are cohabitating with someone they are not married to.
 He doesn’t try to convict them through sermons because he is trying to develop a trusting relationship with them so they will allow the other ministry leaders to address their moral issues later in their home groups.
 He’s not trying to clean the fish until he knows he really has them in the boat.

 Some of my other pastor friends see that philosophy as compromising the Word of God.
 They clearly see it as watering down the Gospel in order to draw larger crowds.
 They believe it to be the main reason why the American Church has become so worldly and unable to positively affect the culture.
 They also believe these ministers are spineless and fear man more than they fear God.
 They confidently say nobody in their church of 200 is sleeping around, because they are the “real” believers.